 Likewise, and in accordance with the Royal Decree 1892/2008, of 14 November, that regulate the conditions of access to the Higher Education Degrees and the procedures of admission to the Spanish Public Universities, a 5% of the available places will be reserved for students that have recognised a degree of equal or upper disability to the 33% as well as for students with special and permanent educational needs relatives to personal circumstances of disability, that during their previous schooling had required of resources and supports for their full educational normalisation.

-Pre-registration, admission and registration
+Access and registration

-Instructions in the following link
+- General information in the following link

 Information and contact